-Top 1 Alternative to OWASP ZAP for DAST Security
+Top 1 Alternatives to Burp Suite (Enterprise) for DAST Security

 Dynamic Application Security Testing (DAST) tools emerged as web applications became more interactive and complex, and organizations needed a way to find vulnerabilities from an external attacker’s point of view.
 OWASP Zed Attack Proxy (ZAP) has been one of the most recognizable names in this space for over a decade.
 Originally launched as an open-source effort within the OWASP community, ZAP quickly won favor among security engineers, QA professionals, and developers because it was free, actively maintained, and practical for both manual exploration and automated scanning.